 A. Dillo was heartbroken.
-He had been bamboozled by the “love your brother and sister” preaching musicians.
-All of them to the bone, scoundrels, and thieves, false profits.
+He had been bamboozled by the “love your brother and sister” preaching musicians, who were nothing but scoundrels, thieves, and false profits.
 His trust had been violated.
 His soaring soliloquies, his enlightening prose, his ramblings about his Texas, all stolen or plagiarized, with no hope of recovery, in a hundred different tunes.
-One cruel musician, blatantly and without remorse took his favorite poem and made a song about taking himself “Home with the Armadillo.”
+One cruel musician, blatantly and without remorse, took his favorite poem and made a song about taking himself “Home with the Armadillo.”
 That was the deepest cut of all.
-He was a broken critter. ” Oh the pain of it all,” he wailed.
+He was a broken critter. ” Oh, the pain of it all,” he wailed.

 He soon left the headquarters, again packing his Piggly Wiggly bag and stealing away into the night.

-He returned to Zilker Park, where he reconnected with the inhabitants of the park, giving in critter language, nightly readings of his poetry, to an enthusiastic and adoring crowd.
-He was elevated to star status among the parks animal population, and his name was known to all creatures for miles around.
-He was finally at peace with himself, his life, and his destiny.
+A. Dillo returned to his home burrow in Zilker Park.
+He reconnected with the park’s inhabitants, giving nightly readings of his poetry, to an enthusiastic and adoring crowd.
+He was elevated to star status among the park’s animal population, and his name was known to all creatures for miles.
+He was finally at peace with himself and his life.

-Maligned and forgotten, A. Dillo was the real spark of inspiration for Austin’s progressive music scene of the 1970s.
-Without his influence, and the spread of his stolen words, tunesmiths, musicians and vocalist all over Austin would still be writing, and singing those dreary Three-chord hillbilly songs.
+A. Dillo was the real spark of inspiration for Austin’s progressive music scene of the 1970s.
+Without his influence and the spread of his stolen words, tunesmiths, musicians, and vocalist all over Austin would still be writing and singing those dreary Three-chord hillbilly songs.

 Jerry Jeff, Willie, Waylon, and the boys would have had to seek inspiration elsewhere, and the city would not have evolved into Austin as we know it today.

-It was rumored that some years later, on a stormy night, much like the one that started his journey, while in the throe’s of a religious “out of body experience,” A. Dillo was hit by a vehicle while attempting to cross Barton Springs Road.
+It was rumored that some years later, on a stormy night, much like the one that started his journey, A. Dillo was hit by a vehicle while attempting to cross Barton Springs Road.

 An old lady that lived in the Shady Grove trailer park scooped up his remains and fed them to her two Chihuahuas, using the painted shell as a planter to adorn the steps of her small Air-Stream trailer.